 Similarly, in examples 4 and 5, the final index value of each underlying index is below its respective downside threshold level, and investors receive at maturity an amount equal to the stated principal amount times the index performance factor of the worst performing underlying index.
-In example 4, the SPX has declined 55% from its initial index value to its final index value, the RTY has declined 70% from its initial index value to its final index value, the RTY has declined 68% from its initial index value to its final index value to its final index value, the RTY has declined 68% from its initial index value to its final index value.
+In example 4, the SPX has declined 55% from its initial index value to its final index value, the RTY has declined 70% from its initial index value to its final index value, the RTY has declined 68% from its initial index value to its final index value to its final index value, the RTY has declined 68% from its initial index value to its final index value to its final index value, the RTY has declined 68% from its initial index value to its final index value.
 Therefore, the payment at maturity equals the stated principal amount times the index performance factor of the RTY, which is the worst performing underlying index in this example.
-In example 5, the SPX has declined 70% from its initial index value to its final index value.
+In example 5, the SPX has declined 70% from its initial index value to its final index value to its final index value to its final index value and the NDX has declined 60% from its initial index value to its final index value.
 Therefore the payment at maturity equals the stated principal amount times the index performance factor of the SPX, which is the worst performing underlying index in this example.
-In times the index value.
+In this example.
 Therefore the payment at maturity equals the stated principal amount times the index performance factor of the SPX, which is the worst performing underlying index in this example.

-If the securities have not been redeemed prior to maturity and the final index value of ANY underlying index is below its respective downside threshold level, you will be exposed to the downside performance of the worst performing underlying index at maturity, and your payment at maturity will be less than \$650 per security and could be zero.
+If the securities have not been redeemed prior to maturity and the final index value of ANY underlying index is below its respective downside threshold level, you will be exposed to the downside performance of the worst performing underlying index at maturity, and your payment at maturity will be less than \$700 per security and could be zero.